Better abstractions for timed automata: The coarsest LU abstraction

 \begin{definition}[LU-simulation] Let $L$, $U$ be two functions giving an integer bound for every clock.
 The \emph{LU-simulation relation} between valuations is the biggest relation $\ftalu$ such that if $v\ftalu v'$ then for every LU-guard $g$, and set of clocks $R\incl X$ we have \begin{itemize} \item if $v\act{g,R} v_1$ for some $v_1$ then $v'\act{g,R} v'_1$ for $v'_1$ such that $v_1\ftalu v'_1$. \end{itemize} where $v\act{g,R} v_1$ means that for some $\d\in\Rpos$ we have $v+\d\sat g$ and $v_1=[R](v+\d)$. \end{definition}

-One can check that $\ftalu$ is the biggest relation that is a time-abstract simulation for all automata with given LU bounds.
+Note that in the above definition, the time elapse $\d'$ required for $v'$ to satisfy the guard $g$ could be different from the time elapse $\d$ required for $v$ to satisfy the guard $g$.
+It is immediate that $\ftalu$ is the biggest relation that is a time-abstract simulation for all automata with given LU bounds.
+We define abstraction operator $\abslu$ to be the abstraction based on this LU-simulation.

-Simulation relation permits to define an abstraction operator.
-Basically, to the abstraction of $Z$ we can add all valuations that can be simulated by a valuation in $Z$.
-This way we guarantee soundness of the abstraction as the added valuations cannot do more than the valuations already present in $Z$.

-\begin{definition}[Abstraction based on LU-simulation] For a zone $Z$ we define: $\abslu(Z)=\set{v : \exists v'\in Z.\ v\ftalu v'}$. \end{definition}
+\begin{definition}[Abstraction based on LU-simulation] For a zone $Z$ we define: $\abslu(Z)=\set{v ~|~\exists v'\in Z.\ v\ftalu v'}$. \end{definition}

 The definition of LU-simulation is sometimes difficult to work with since it talks about infinite sequences of actions.
-In the next lemma we present a useful characterization implying that actually we need to consider only very particular sequences of transitions that are of length bounded by the number of clocks (Corollary~\ref{cor:sequence}).
-For this discussion let us fix some $L$ and $U$ functions.
-We start with a preparatory definition.
+We will present a useful characterization implying that actually we need to consider only very particular sequences of transitions that are of length bounded by the number of clocks (Corollary~\ref{cor:sequence}).
+Essentially, we are interested in the following question: given a valuation $v$, when does a valuation $v'$ $LU$-simulate it, that is, when is $v \ftalu v'$.
+We start with a preparatory definition of what we call $LU$-regions.